 A life long proponent of the vital importance of self-love and how it plays out not just in our personal life but our businesses as well – I knew she was calling me to see that my work in this area required a deeper level of commitment.
 And it did and does.
 I have always said that self-love is a life long journey.
 And I am now learning that the more I learn about self-love the almost less I know, and that I need to have the courage to keep going deeper to not just love who I am on the surface where I believe myself to be a beautiful, soulful, caring and talented, but the woman beneath those things who can be controlling, frustrated, over committed, bombastic, jealous and insecure.

 The shadow quality Great Mother has called me to work on is that of self-nourishment.
-The more I learned about Great Mother’s role in our lives the less I became surprised that amongst all her soil, water, sunshine and bountiful produce, she reached out to me to say I needed to take better care of myself, stop putting myself second and fourth and tenth and know that she was there with me to help me to do so.
+The more I learned about the Great Mother’s role in our lives the less I became surprised that amongst all her soil, water, sunshine and bountiful produce, she reached out to me to say I needed to take better care of myself, stop putting myself second and fourth and tenth and know that she was there with me to help me to do so.
 And so I have begun to make gentle changes in my life to honour her as she lives in me.
-More greens, less caffeine, slower and more mindful eating – and I’m going back to dancing!
-(The exclamation is a dead giveaway that I love dancing and should never have given it away under the guise of being too ‘busy.’)

-If you are feeling in any way unlovable or ungrounded then strengthening your relationship with Great Mother may be very nurturing for you.
-Self-love practices, gentle meditations, loving further into or releasing your relationship with your Mother, spending time in nature, tracking your cycle and strengthening your base chakra may all assist.
+If you are feeling in any way unlovable or ungrounded then strengthening your relationship with the Great Mother may be very nurturing for you.
+Self-love practices, gentle meditations, loving further into or releasing your relationship with your Mother, spending time in nature and tracking your menstrual cycle or a lunar path may all assist.